voxelize/voxelize/docs/docs/basics/chunk-population.md

     // Add a chunk stage with top block stone, middle dirt, and bottom stone. pipeline.add_stage(FlatlandStage::new(10, stone, dirt, stone));
 }

+// Run the server
 ```

-Now you have it, the world should be generating a flat land!
+The world should now be generating a flat land.
 In fact, you can simply import `FlatlandStage` from `voxelize::pipeline::FlatlandStage`!

 :::tip
 We wrap the pipeline access with curly braces so that the pipeline lifetime is dropped after mutating.